tommason14/mccg/python_tutorial.md

     return atnums[symbol]

 def add_atomic_number(line):
+    """
+    Finds the atomic number of the atom passed as an argument and returns a formatted string including that atomic number
+    """

     sym, x, y, z = line.split()
     atnum = get_atomic_number(sym)
     return f"{sym:<2} {atnum:<4} {x:<6} {y:<6} {z:<6}\n"

 def modify_coords(coords):
+    """
+    Modifies coordinates and returns a new list
+    """

     new_coords = []
     for line in coords: